Commercial Photography

 Vimto website - http://www.vimto.co.uk/

-Pack shot: packshot (also pack shot) is a still or moving image of a product, usually including its packaging and labeling, used to portray the product's reputation in advertising or other media.
+Pack shot: A packshot (also pack shot) is a still or moving image of a product, usually including its packaging and labeling, used to portray the product's reputation in advertising or other media.
 It is an important stimulus to sales, with the goal of triggering in-store, on-shelf product recognition.

 http://en.wikipedia.org/wiki/Packshot